13 common problems with cutting plastic film, and what you can do about them

 Other reasons for short blade service can be too high lateral contact force or too large shear angle.
 Equipment vibrations can ruin the blade and be the root course for short blade service.

 For top and bottom knives a too large knife overlap or out runned bottom knives will severely diminish the blade service life time.
-Likewise it is important that the axial feed of top knives to bottom are the same as the material web.
+In addition, it is important that the axial speed of top knives to bottom are the same as the material web.
 Finally incorrect regrinded knives will also play games with the cutting quality and the knife life-time.
+Read more about this topic in Slitting Methods to Cut Web Material: Shear, Crush and Razor Slitting blog post.

 5. Dust formation

 High-performance industrial razor blades provide a cleaner cut of web materials compared to top and bottom blades.
-Cleaner cuts reduce the presence of dust particles between film layers, resulting in a high-quality end product.
+Cleaner cuts reduce the presence of dust particles between film layers, resulting in an end product with higher quality.

-Razor blades provide the best cut quality in plastic film production.
+Razor blades provide inferior slitting quality in blown plastic film production.
 Dust is the most unpleasant production factor for film manufacturers.
 Even if you use a razor blade, you can get dust.
-Every film is special and needs to be cut with the optimal blade.
+Every film is special and needs to be cut with an optimal blade.
 For example, white film cut with an ordinary razor blade can produce dust, as demonstrated in this picture.

 The picture shows a white film being cut at 250 m/min.
-But the same film cut with a Sollex-K blade (ceramic-coated blade) produces almost no dust and can run at 350 m/min.
+But the same film being slit with a Sollex-K blade (ceramic-coated blade) produces almost no dust and can run in 350 m/min.
 We have found that dust generation with razor blades is related to blade thickness, topography, and blade edge friction.

-When using circular top and bottom knives, blunt top knives or improperly sharpened top knives are most likely the cause of dust formation.
-Parameters such as too much knife overlap or cutting angle should also be taken into consideration when getting rid of dust.
+When using circular top and bottom knives, blunt top knives or improperly sharpened top knives are most likely to cause dust formation.
+Parameters such as too much knife overlap or cutting angle should also be taken into consideration when minimizing dust.
 Finally, unstable blade guidance is a common factor in dust formation during cutting.
 Make sure that the blade guides are fixed and sturdy so that no dust is generated.

 6. Teared plastic film

 It is a relatively common problem for film manufactures to tear film instead of cutting or slitting.
-Teared film gets useless, so avoiding tearing is imperative for the flexible packaging manufacturer.
+Teared film gets useless, so avoiding tear is imperative for flexible packaging manufacturers.
 The material web line usually tears off at the point of intersection.

-For top and bottom knives, teared film occurs when there is a knife offset for the top and bottom knife which means they are wrongly adjusted for a tangential cut.
+For top and bottom knives when shear slitting, teared film occurs when there is a knife offset for the top and bottom knife which means they are wrongly adjusted for a tangential cut.
 An alternative is that the knife overlap is too large.
 Not strictly related to the slitting process but still a very common cause for tear is incorrect web guidance or that the exhaust waste strip needs to be adjusted.

 7. No roll separation and material jam in front of slitting

-One possible serious consequence of a material tear can be the lack of separation of the rolls.
-Basically, the web of material does not separate because the tear glues the web of material back together due to electrostatic attraction.
+One possible serious consequence of material tear can be the lack of roll separation.
+Basically, the material web does not separate because the tear glues the film back together, due to electrostatic attraction.

 Other reasons for the non-separation of the rolls could be that the listing tools are damaged or the web tension is too high.
 As always, in order to correctly separate rolls the web should be guided or supported at the point of intersection.
 Material jamming in front of the slitting zone and roll separation can be the result of too slow feed of the bottom blade.